Bruno Schroder

 Bruno Lionel Schroder (17 January 1933 – 20 February 2019) was a British banker and billionaire and a significant landowner in Scotland.
 He was a direct descendant of Johann Heinrich Schröder, co-founder of financial institution Schroders, and the longest serving non-executive board member of any company on the London FTSE 100.
 Forbes magazine estimated Schroder's family wealth at US$6.2 billion in August 2018.

-Schroder owned the 17,500 acre Dunlossit Estate on the island of Islay in Scotland's Inner Hebrides.
+Schroder owned the 17,500 acres Dunlossit Estate on the island of Islay in Scotland's Inner Hebrides.

-Early life and education
+Early life

+He was born on 17 January 1933, to Baron Helmut William Bruno Schröder and Margaret Eleanor Phyllis Darell.
+His sister, Baroness Charmaine Brenda Schröder, married merchant banker George von Mallinckrodt.

+His maternal grandparents were Sir Lionel Darell, 6th Baronet and the former Eleanor Marion Edwards-Heathcote (daughter of Justinian Edwards-Heathcote, MP for North West Staffordshire).

-He was born on 17 January 1933, and educated at Eton, University of Tours, the School of Languages Hamburg, University College, Oxford, and Harvard Business School.
+He was educated at Eton, University of Tours, the School of Languages Hamburg, University College, Oxford, and Harvard Business School.
 Schroder received an honorary doctorate from Heriot-Watt University in 2012.

 Career

 Schroder joined the commercial banking and corporate finance division of J. Henry Schroder Wagg & Co. in 1960, and was appointed a director of Schroders in 1963.
 Schroder was a non-executive director of Schroders and a member of the company's nominations committee.
 In 2017 Schroder donated £50,000 to the "Remain" campaign against Brexit as well as the campaign against Scotland leaving the UK.

 In August 2018, Schroder's net worth was estimated at $6.2 billion.